 Exhibit 3: Examples of Formatting for Qualification Program Documents

-Because Manual Chapters for qualification journals (IMCs in the 1245, 1246, 1247, and 1248 series) have special formatting, do not conform to the Styles in Exhibits 1 and 2 will be treated separately in this appendix.
+Because Inspection Manual Chapters for qualification journals (IMCs in the 1245, 1246, 1247, and 1248 series) have special formatting, they do not conform to the Styles in Exhibits 1 and 2 and will be treated separately in this appendix.

-he document author and administrative assistant use default formatting found in Microsoft Word.
-Specifically, use multiples of 0.25” to indent paragraphs and headings for documents that do not conform to the examples in Exhibits 1 2.
+When not otherwise specified, the document author and administrative assistant can use default formatting found in Microsoft Word.
+Specifically, use multiples of 0.25” to indent paragraphs and headings for documents that do not conform to the examples in Exhibits 1, 2, or 3.

-When converting documents from the older format, keep in mind the following shortcuts:
+When converting documents from the older, pre-2022 format, keep in mind the following shortcuts:

 Use bullets instead of lists where possible.
 See Section 05.01.b in this manual for guidance.

 Place section headings on a separate line from the list or bullets below for less complex formatting.
-Many older documents have a complex mix of list Styles, direct formatting, and the use of the spacebar for placement of list numbersletters.
+Many older documents have a complex mix of list Styles, direct formatting, and the use of the spacebar for placement of list numbers and letters.
 Use the [Show/Hide] function to see document defects.
-In some cases, it may be better to highlight the section, use {Clear All} to remove all formatting, and then apply paragraph and list Styles using a pdf version of the draft document as a reference.
+In some cases, it may be better to highlight the section, use {Clear All} to remove all formatting, and then apply paragraph and list Styles using a pdf version of the draft document as a reference for list levels.

-Use [paste as text only] when pasting from another document avoid importing incorrect formatting from the source document (PDFs or Word documents).
+Use [paste as text only] when pasting from another document to avoid importing incorrect formatting from the source document (PDFs or Word documents).

 Use the automated TOC generated when using Heading Styles.
 Instructions are included in Section 05.04 of this appendix.